My Wife (song): Background

 "My Wife" was the fourth track on Who's Next and was recorded at Olympic Studios sometime in May 1971.
 While it did appear on Who's Next it was thought that it was not a part of the Lifehouse project which was confirmed in 2000, when it was not included in Pete Townshend's Lifehouse Chronicles box set.
 "My Wife" was written to replace "Boris the Spider" during live performances as Entwistle had grown tired of performing the latter in concert.

 Song structure

 "My Wife" is arguably John Entwistle's highlight on Who's Next being that he takes on the lead vocals, bass guitar, piano, and horn section.
-Unusually, this song does not feature a guitar solo, which is most likely because Entwistle could only "write on bass guitar or in my head, just transfer it to manuscript paper, or piano," and did not play the guitar.
+Unusually, this song does not feature a guitar solo, which is most likely because Entwistle could only "write on bass guitar or in my head, just transfer it to manuscript paper, or piano", and did not play the guitar proficiently.
 Instead of a guitar solo, in the longer breaks between verses there is a horn part by Entwistle.
 This song is in the key of B major.